Tax avoidance: Public opinion

 Tax avoidance may be considered to be the dodging of one's duties to society, or alternatively the right of every citizen to structure one's affairs in a manner allowed by law, to pay no more tax than what is required.
 Attitudes vary from approval through neutrality to outright hostility.
 Attitudes may vary depending on the steps taken in the avoidance scheme, or the perceived unfairness of the tax being avoided.

 In 2008, the charity Christian Aid published a report, Death and taxes: the true toll of tax dodging, which criticised tax exiles and tax avoidance by some of the world's largest companies, linking tax evasion to the deaths of millions of children in developing countries.
 However the research behind these calculations has been questioned in a 2009 paper prepared for the UK Department for International Development.
 According to the Financial Times there is a growing trend for charities to prioritise tax avoidance as a key campaigning issue, with policy makers across the world considering changes to make tax avoidance more difficult.

 In 2010, tax avoidance became a hot-button issue in the UK.
 An organisation, UK Uncut, began to encourage people to protest at local high-street shops that were thought to be avoiding tax, such as Vodafone, Topshop and the Arcadia Group.

 In 2012, during the Occupy movement in the United States, tax avoidance for the 99% was proposed as a protest tool.

 Prem Sikka, Professor of Accounting at the Essex Business School (University of Essex) and scientific advisor of the Tax Justice Network pointed to a discrepancy between the Corporate Social Responsibility claims of multinational companies and “their internal dynamics aimed at maximising their profits through things like tax avoidance”.
 He wrote in an article commenting the Lux Leaks publications: “Big corporations and accountancy firms are engaged in organised hypocrisy.”

+Public polling undertaken in the UK in 2025 has found continued high levels of concern around corporate tax avoidance and agreement for regulations to be tightened.

+Surveys conducted in 2025 in each of the EU's 27 Member States have found high levels of support for large multinationals contributing toward a global minimum tax in each country in which they operate.